 Financial literacy is about making good financial decisions to manage your personal finances – from budgeting to credit scores.
 Many people think of budgeting with dread – that it is restrictive and impossible unless you have an accounting degree or love math.
 It’s neither of these.
 It is a way to give you financial freedom so you can enjoy spending your money on the things that you want to, without putting yourself into debt.

-- Financial Awareness Counseling: Financial Awareness Counseling, a program of the U.S. Department of Education, provides tools and information to help you understand your financial aid and assist you in managing your finances.
+Financial Awareness Counseling: Financial Awareness Counseling, a program of the U.S. Department of Education, provides tools and information to help you understand your financial aid and assist you in managing your finances in 5 key areas: understand your loans, manage your spending, plan to repay, avoid default, make finances a priority.
 NOTE: This does not meet the loan entrance counseling requirement for new borrowers of the federal Direct Loan.

-- SmartAboutMoney.org: Sponsored by the National Endowment for Financial Education, this site will provide you tools to make good financial decisions and to manage your money now and in your future..
+SmartAboutMoney.org: Sponsored by the National Endowment for Financial Education, this site provides you tools to make good financial decisions and to manage your money now and in your future.

 Remember, any loan listed on your award letter is only an indicator of what you are eligible to borrow and not what you are required to borrow.
 It indicates the maximum allowable that you can borrow; you can always borrow less.
 Some helpful hints to borrowing: